IThreeM/I3M-Engine-Core/ARCHITECTURE.md

 ### Renderer

-Fyrox uses a combination of deferred + forward renderers.
+IThreeM uses a combination of deferred + forward renderers.
 The deferred renderer is used to render opaque objects, when the forward renderer is used to render transparent objects.
 The renderer provides lots of very common graphical effects.
 The renderer is suitable for most of the needs, however it is not flexible enough yet and there is no way of using custom shaders yet.

 ### User Interface

-Fyrox uses custom user interface library.
+IThreeM uses custom user interface library.
 It is node-based, has very powerful layout system, uses messages to communicate between widgets, supports styling.
 The library has 30+ widgets (including docking manager, windows, file browsers, etc).
 Please keep in mind that the library does not render anything, instead it just prepares a set of drawing commands which can be used with any kind of renderer - a software (GDI for